Thousands flee Israel’s biggest West Bank military operation in decades

 Jihad Hassan, 63, who fled the camp with his family after his son was wounded, said the drone strike had prompted him to leave.

-“You don’t hear a sound, you just see the explosion,” he said, as he waited with his son at the Jenin Government Hospital.
+“You don’t hear a sound, you just see the explosion,” he said, as he waited with his son at the Jenin Governmental Hospital.
 “It is something, when a person is forced to leave their home,” he said.

-Many offices and businesses across the West Bank closed on Tuesday in response to calls for a general strike to protest the operation, which the Palestinian Authority has described as a “war crime”.
+Many offices and businesses across the West Bank closed on Tuesday in response to calls for a general strike to protest against the operation, which the Palestinian Authority has described as a “war crime”.

 Mohammed Moustafa Orfy, Egypt’s permanent representative to the Arab League, said the operation would hinder efforts to bring reconciliation after months of escalating violence.